NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 - Script your own sensitivity analysis or autocalibration.
 - Run the models in the backend of a web page with a custom web interface.

-To be able to run mobipy you need to download mobipy/c_abi.dll from ftp://mobiserver.niva.no/Mobius2 and put it in your local Mobius2/mobipy folder.
+If you are on Windows, to be able to run mobipy you need to download mobipy/c_abi.dll from ftp://mobiserver.niva.no/Mobius2 and put it in your local Mobius2/mobipy folder.
+If you are on Linux, see the [Linux installation guide](../mobipydocs/linux_install.html).

 See [the full documentation](../mobipydocs/mobipy.html).